Canardoux/flutter_sound/examples/README.md

 A very simple example showing how to play Live Data without back pressure.
 It feeds a live stream, without waiting that the Futures are completed for each block.
-This is simpler than playing buffers synchronously because the App does not need to await the playback for each block before playing another one.
+This is simpler than playing buffers synchronously because the App does not need to await that the playback for each block is completed playing another one.

-This example get the data from an asset file, which is completely stupid : if an App wants to play an asset file he must use "StartPlayerFromBuffer().
+This example get the data from an asset file, which is completely stupid : if an App wants to play a long asset file he must use [startPlayer()](#startplayer).

 Feeding Flutter Sound without back pressure is very simple but you can have two problems :
 - If your App is too fast feeding the audio channel, it can have problems with the Stream memory used.
 - The App does not have any knowledge of when the provided block is really played.
-If he does a "stopPlayer()" it will loose all the buffered data.
+For example, if it does a "stopPlayer()" it will loose all the buffered data.

-This example uses the ```foodEvent``` object to resynchronize the output stream before doing a ```stop()```
+This example uses the [FoodEvent](#food) object to resynchronize the output stream before doing a [stopPlayer()](#stopplayer)

 -----------------------------------------------------------------------------------------------------------------------------------------------------